Vostok-space/vostok/README.md

     > init.cmd
     > result\bs-ost run make.Build -infr . -m source -cc tcc

-Ofcourse, the directory with the tcc.exe must be specified in the PATH environment variable.
+Of course, the directory with the tcc.exe must be specified in the PATH environment variable.

 Testing.
 C-compiler(gcc, clang, tcc) searched automatically: